A gradient discretisation method to analyse numerical schemes for non-linear variational inequalities, application to

-Our numerical tests are conducted on two different mesh types given in Fig. \ref{fig:mesh-domain-seepage}.
-The first mesh (left) is build on hexagonal cells with 441 cells, maximum size $h_\mesh\approx 0.69$, and a number of edges in $\Gamma_3$ equal to $N=72$.
-The second mesh (right) comes from the ``Kershaw mesh'' in \cite{HH08}; it has 2601 cells, a maximum size similar to that of the hexagonal mesh, and $N=92$. {For the hexagonal mesh, the fixed point algorithm (Algorithm \ref{algorm-fixed}) converges in 5 iterations.
-For the Kershaw mesh, an oscillating phenomenon occurs: for $n\ge 9$, $u^{(n)}\approx u^{(n-2)}$ but $u^{(n)}\not= u^{(n+1)}$; the Ka\c{c}anov algorithm does not converge, but essentially alternates between two vectors.
+The test is conducted on two different families of meshes shown in Fig.\ \ref{fig:mesh-domain-seepage}.
+The first family is (mostly) made of hexahedral meshes: \texttt{Hexa1} has 441 cells, $h_\mesh\approx 0.69$ and a number of edges in $\Gamma_3$ equal to $N=72$; \texttt{Hexa2} has 1681 cells, $h_\mesh\approx 0.36$ and $N=144$.
+The second family of meshes are `Kershaw' meshes from \cite{HH08}: \texttt{Kershaw1} has 2601 cells, $h_\mesh\approx 0.69$ and $N=92$; \texttt{Kershaw2} has 4626 cells, $h_\mesh\approx 0.52$ and $N=122$.

+For the two hexagonal meshes, the fixed point algorithm (Algorithm \ref{algorm-fixed}) converges in 5 and 4 iterations, respectively.
+For \texttt{Kershaw1}, an oscillating phenomenon occurs: for $n\ge 9$, $u^{(n)}\approx u^{(n-2)}$ but $u^{(n)}\not= u^{(n+1)}$; the Ka\c{c}anov algorithm does not converge, but essentially alternates between two vectors.
 To break this oscillation, we use an under-relaxation technique: when it is found that $|u^{(n)}-u^{(n-2)}|_\infty\le 10^{-2}|u^{(n-2)}|_\infty$, where $|\cdot|_\infty$ is the maximum norm of vectors in $X_{\disc}$, denoting by $\widetilde{u}^{(n+1)}$ the solution of \eqref{eq:nlalgorithm} we actually set $u^{(n+1)}=u^{(n)}+0.5(\widetilde{u}^{(n+1)}-u^{(n)})$; that is, we only progress halfway from $u^{(n)}$ to $\widetilde{u}^{(n+1)}$.
 This tweak enables the fixed-point algorithm to converge in 11 iterations overall, which remains quite low given the distortion of the grid.
-Note that this oscillation issue is only perceptible on this particular Kershaw mesh; when considering the next two meshes, with sizes $h_\mesh\approx 0.52$ and $h_\mesh\approx 0.42$, in the Kershaw family presented in \cite{HH08}, the fixed-point algorithm converges in 6 and 8 iterations respectively, without the need for under-relaxation.}
+We notice that this oscillation does not occur on \texttt{Kershaw2}, and that the fixed point algorithm converges on this mesh in 6 iterations, without the need for under-relaxation.